Letractively/drupal-incarnate/augustacountycu.com/trunk/README.txt

 		annual financial reports

 	- 	must be able to manage frequently changing information without the need of a programmer or consultant

+	- 	keep costs down for server management

 Secondary Requirements:

 	- 	some branding to relfect the identity of the organization

+	- 	if mistakes are made on web, easily revert to previous days content